-Interest in investigating the role of the growth hormone/insulin-like growth factor 1 axis in the initiation and progression of experimentally induced carcinomas has arisen due to several observations in the human population.
-First, subjects with Laron Syndrome who lack growth hormone signaling have significantly lower rates of cancer than people who have normal growth hormone signaling.
-Second, epidemiologic studies have found strong associations between elevated circulating insulin-like growth factor 1 and the incidence of several common cancers.
-Third, women who bear children early in life have a dramatically reduced risk of developing breast cancer, which may be due to differences in hormone levels including growth hormone.
-These observations have motivated multiple studies that have experimentally altered activity of the growth hormone/insulin-like growth factor 1 axis in the context of experimental carcinoma models in mice and rats.
-Most of these studies have utilized carcinoma models for four organ systems: the mammary gland, prostate gland, liver, and colon that are also frequent sites of carcinomas in humans.
-This review focuses on these studies and describes some of the most common genetic models used to alter activity of the growth hormone/insulin-like growth factor 1 axis in experimentally induced carcinomas.
-A recurring theme that emerges from these studies is that manipulations that reduce the activity of growth hormone or mediators of growth hormone action also inhibit carcinogenesis in multiple model systems.
+Interest in investigating the role of the growth hormone (GH)/insulin-like growth factor 1 (IGF-1) axis in the initiation and progression of experimentally induced carcinomas has arisen due to several observations in the human population.
+First, subjects with Laron syndrome who lack GH signaling have significantly lower rates of cancer than people who have normal GH signaling.
+Second, epidemiologic studies have found strong associations between elevated circulating IGF-1 and the incidence of several common cancers.
+Third, women who bear children early in life have a dramatically reduced risk of developing breast cancer, which may be due to differences in hormone levels including GH.
+These observations have motivated multiple studies that have experimentally altered activity of the GH/IGF-1 axis in the context of experimental carcinoma models in mice and rats.
+Most of these studies have utilized carcinoma models for four organ systems that are also frequent sites of carcinomas in humans: the mammary gland, prostate gland, liver, and colon.
+This review focuses on these studies and describes some of the most common genetic models used to alter the activity of the GH/IGF-1 axis in experimentally induced carcinomas.
+A recurring theme that emerges from these studies is that manipulations that reduce the activity of GH or mediators of GH action also inhibit carcinogenesis in multiple model systems.